LVOL98/LVOL98.github.io/_posts/2021-2-1-Lesson_Stretching_and_Flexibility.md

 ## Notes

-- Streches also after you have warmed up
+- Stretching exercises before and after more intense work
-- australske tyghøvninger
+- More exercises for the back
     - glute bridges
-- olympiske løft med chang bong
+    - Olympic lifts with various objects like bo staff, a heavy book etc.

 ## References